Product Name & Award

 The knees are double-layered with pockets with foam kneepads.
 While the price is right, the standard foam kneepads are not the most durable.

-These pants have double knees made of some cordura-like material that actually stands up to the rigors of contractor's daily routine, and though after a while there can be a couple of small cuts in them, they are nowhere near wearing through after a year or two of solid use.
+These pants have double knees made of some cordura-like material that actually stands up to the rigors of contractor's daily routine, and though after a while there can be a couple of small cuts in them, they are nowhere near wearing through after a year or two of solid use, making them still a decent buy.

 Swedish manufacturer Blaklader Workwear has manufactured quality work wear for centuries.